-Governmental activities increased the City of Neptune Beach's net position by \$195,660 in the Governmental Funds, accounting for a 3.3% increase in governmental net position.
-This increase was due to increased revenues received and a slight reduction in expenditures by the City.
+Governmental activities increased the City of Neptune Beach's net position by \$354,109 in the Governmental Funds, accounting for a 5.8% increase in governmental net position.
+This increase was due to increased revenues received by the City.

 Business-type Activities